Strength vs Aerobic Training - Which is Best?

 Advantage: Aerobics

-Resting Metabolic Rate (RMR) - The higher your RMR is the more calories your body burns every day before factoring in exercise.
-The increased muscle mass you get from strength training has been proven to boost your RMR and as a result allows you to burn more body fat.
-Studies on RMR and aerobic exercise has been much less consistent, with some studies showing benefits and others not.
+Resting Metabolic Rate (RMR) - The higher your RMR is, the more calories your body burns every day before factoring in exercise.
+The increased muscle mass you get from strength training has been proven to boost your RMR, and as a result, allows you to burn more body fat.
+Studies on RMR and aerobic exercise have been much less consistent, with some studies showing benefits and others not.
 If you want to burn excess calories off easier, gain more muscle.

 Advantage: Strength Training